 Over the years shown in the chart, earnings have grown on average a little over 5%.
 Dividend growth has been similar and the dividend payout ratio runs around 60% of earnings consistently.

 In terms of earnings and dividends, management’s projections for the future are similar to how they have operated in the past.
 As they say, past performance does not guarantee future results.
-But this track record gives me confidence that AEP’s dividend is safe and will continue to grow consistently in coming years.
+But this track record gives me confidence that AEP’s dividend is safe and will continue to grow consistently in the coming years.

 CREDIT RATING AND BALANCE SHEET